Dolly Parton Pays Tribute To Burt Reynolds

 Reynold’s death was announced by his manager, Erik Kritzer.
 As the Inquisitr previously reported, Reynolds had been struggling with his health for several years.
 Recently, it was noted that the actor, once known for his rugged good looks and hirsute body, had to use a cane or a wheelchair to get around.
 He had allegedly been battling heart disease and arthritis.

 Despite this, Reynolds continued to work.
 According to Collider, the actor was slated to star in Quentin Tarantino’s upcoming film, Once Upon a Time In Hollywood.
 The actor was not scheduled to start shooting his scenes for several weeks.
 The film, which is set in 1969, will follow two actors trying to make it in Hollywood during the summer of the Tate-LaBianca murders at the hands of the Manson Family.
-Reynolds was cast as George Spahn, the owner of the Spahn Ranch where the Manson family lived that summer.
+Reynolds was cast as George Spahn, the owner of the Spahn Ranch, where the Manson family lived that summer.
 According to Reynolds’ niece, Nancy Lee Hess, Reynolds “was looking forward to working with Quentin Tarantino, and the amazing cast that was assembled.”

 Reynolds’ career spanned multiple decades.
-His breakout role was the television show Gunsmoke in 1962.
+His breakout role was on the television show, Gunsmoke, in 1962.
 After starring in several television shows, Reynolds delivered a star turn as Lewis Medlock in the 1972 movie, Deliverance.
-From there, Reynolds was cast in a slew of feature films including The Longest Yard, Smokey and the Bandit, The Best Little Whorehouse in Texas, and All Dogs Go To Heaven.
-He received an Academy Award nomination for best supporting actor for the 1997 film Boogie Nights.
+From there, Reynolds was cast in a slew of feature films, including The Longest Yard, Smokey and the Bandit, The Best Little Whorehouse in Texas, and All Dogs Go To Heaven.
+He received an Academy Award nomination for best supporting actor for the 1997 film, Boogie Nights.

-Reynolds is survived by his adult son, Quinton Anderson Reynolds who he adopted with his ex-wife, Loni Anderson.
+Reynolds is survived by his adult son, Quinton Anderson Reynolds, who he adopted with his ex-wife, Loni Anderson.